Agent Patterns

 const writerAgent = createReflectionAgent({

-generator: { llm, systemPrompt: 'Expert writer' },
+generator: { model: llm, systemPrompt: 'Expert writer' },

-reflector: { llm, systemPrompt: 'Critical reviewer' },
+reflector: { model: llm, systemPrompt: 'Critical reviewer' },

 maxIterations: 2,